top of page

 Anselm Keifer — Noch Ist Polen Nicht Verloren (Poland is not yet lost), detail, 1981 — Oil, acrylic, emulsion, straw, photograph, sand and charcoal on canvas

-In the accompanying catalogue for the Ashmolean exhibition, Sabine Schütz quotes Keifer's referencing of French poet Victor Hugo in relation to Landschaft Mit Kopf, 'The unnameable reminds the nameable of its emanation from the unnameable'.
+In the accompanying catalogue for the Ashmolean exhibition, Sabine Schütz quotes Keifer's referencing of French poet Victor Hugo in relation to Landschaft Mit Kopf; 'The unnameable reminds the nameable of its emanation from the unnameable'.
 Schütz continues, "In his exploration of the Shoah and Jewish mysticism which Kiefer has pursued since the 1980s, the idea of 'emanation' represents an attempt to re-institute a supreme order in the world - 'the concept that the spiritual realm is a spiral going up and down'."

 Keifer has often described the transmutation of materials in the alchemical opus as relating to his own artistic processes, involving substances like lead, the use of heat and fire, seeds, and corrosion.
 One of the key resonances for me is how Keifer sees earth as embodiment, repository and holder of history, memory, a giver of life whilst being a place of decomposition and breaking down previously living form.
-This is reminiscent of an important truth; that rather than life feeding on life, life feeds upon death.
+This is reminiscent of an important truth; rather than life feeding on life, life feeds upon death.
 It is only in death that something can be transformed into that which continues life.

 Abstract painting of a face with textured brushstrokes in dark hues, framed against a plain wall.
 Mysterious and moody atmosphere.